 We provide unique opportunities for children to participate in very special, highly memorable occasions to celebrate their engagement with the centenary of the First World War.

 Through our poetry, art and song competition, children have the opportunity to perform at major Royal Navy & Royal Air Force events, Government Centenary activities, and High Commissions and Embassies.

-Our community roadshow events aim to bring unique experiences to children in their communities, including museum tours, trips to RAF bases, Royal Navy ships and Army bases.
-We also provide free song writing workshops to complement the roadshow!
+Our community roadshow events aimed to bring unique experiences to children in their communities, including museum tours, trips to RAF bases, Royal Navy ships and Army bases.
+We also provided free song writing workshops to complement the roadshow!